 The auditor is paid a fee according to an invoice approved by the Company.
-In 2023, the auditors were paid EUR 176 thousand (28 thousand) for auditing services.
-In 2023 auditing services included also the IFRS transitioning project.
+In 2024, the auditors were paid EUR 110 thousand (176 thousand) for auditing services.
+The comparison in 2023 auditing services included also the costs for the IFRS transitioning project.